Treatment for Parathyroid Glands That Produce Too Much Parathyroid Hormone

 All surgeries come with risk.
 MIP patients have a very low risk of nerve damage to the vocal cord and a small chance of developing chronically low calcium levels.
 You will be closely monitored by the experts at Penn State Health to maximize your recovery – and help you return to regular life.

-Penn State Health conducts leading-edge clinical trials to study the impact of parathyroid gland conditions on patients.
+Penn State Health conducts leading-edge clinical trials to study and research the impact of parathyroid gland conditions on patients.
 Our experts are always trying to learn more about different types of parathyroid disorders and innovative treatment options.
 To learn more about clinical trials at Penn State Health, visit our StudyFinder.

 My goal as a thyroid and parathyroid surgeon is to provide my patients with the best and safest surgical care for their endocrine surgical disease.